tridactyl/tridactyl/doc/amo.md

    * Tridactyl lets you copy various elements to the clipboard such as a page's URL with `yy`, a link's URL with `;y` or the content of an HTML element with `;p`.
- - Dowload files and read and modify the browser's download history:
+ - Download files and read and modify the browser's download history:
    * By pressing `;s`, `;S`, `;a` and `;A` you can save documents and pictures from a page to your download folder.
  - Access browsing history:
-   * This is again due to Tridactyl's autocompletion mechanism.
-The URL of websites you've already visited can be suggested as argument for the `:open` or `:tabopen` commands.
+   * The URLs of websites you've visited previously can be suggested as arguments for `:tabopen` and similar commands.
  - Access recently closed tabs:
-   * If you've accidentally closed a tab, Tridactyl will let you open it again with the `:undo` command which is bound to `u` by default.
+   * If you've accidentally closed a tab or window, Tridactyl will let you open it again with the `:undo` command which is bound to `u` by default.
  - Access browser tabs:
-   * Thanks to its `:buffer` command, Tridactyl will let you select any open tab.
-This command has, of course, autocompletion.
+   * Tridactyl provides a quick tab-switching menu/command with the `:buffer` command (bound to `b`).
+This permission is also required to close, move, and pin tabs, amongst other things.
  - Access browser activity during navigation:
    * This is needed for Tridactyl to be able to go back to normal mode every time you open a new page.
+In the future we may use it for autocommands.